For Educators

 Most teachers are, unsurprisingly, used to putting students’ needs before their own.
-While this dedication is admirable, with the new pressures of teaching in the COVID-19 era, it’s critical that teachers don’t neglect their own mental and emotional well-being.
+While this dedication is admirable, it’s critical that teachers don’t neglect their own mental and emotional well-being.

 The bright side is that this can also give you the opportunity to model healthy self-care habits for your students.
 As you practice self-care yourself, you may feel inspired to start conversations with your students about how they can take care of their mental health or even lead simple exercises like mindful breathing.